-If you feel that you have a legitimate personal injury case but you did not file a claim because the incident was months ago, then you need to learn about the Texas statute of limitations.
-Personal injury claims can sometimes be filed well after the injury occurred, and an experienced attorney can help you to file your case, provided that it is within the time period the state allows.
-Even if you think that time has run out on your case, you should still contact a professional lawyer to see if your case falls within the Texas personal injury statute of limitations.
-You may be pleasantly surprised at the answer you get.
+If you think you have a legitimate personal injury case, but you didn’t file a claim because the incident was months ago, the Texas statute of limitations may change your mind.
+Personal injury claims can sometimes be filed well after the injury occurred, and an experienced personal injury attorney can help you file your case, as long as it is within the timeframe the State of Texas allows.
+Even if you think that time has run out on your case, you should still contact a lawyer to see if your case falls within the parameters of Texas’ statute of limitations.

-Q: Doesn’t Texas have the same statutes of limitations as every other state?
+Q: Does Texas have the same statutes of limitations as every other state?

 Q: What happens if I do not get my case scheduled by the expiration of the statute of limitations?

 A: If you do not file your lawsuit within the time period set by the statute of limitations, you will likely lose your right to sue.
 The court will probably dismiss your case as “time-barred.”

 In other words, if you try to file your personal injury lawsuit after the statute of limitations has expired, the person or entity you are trying to sue can use the expired statute of limitations as a defense.
 This means they can ask the court to dismiss your case, and the court would usually grant that request.

 There are some exceptions, but they are rare.
 For example, sometimes the clock on the statute of limitations can be “tolled” or paused, such as when the injured party is a minor or mentally incompetent.

 Q: I am from Louisiana, but I had a car accident in Texas.
 Where do I file my personal injury lawsuit?

 A: If your car accident occurred in Texas, you would generally file your personal injury lawsuit in Texas, regardless of where you live.
 The laws of the state where the accident occurred would typically govern your case.
 This is because the jurisdiction – the authority of a court to hear a case – usually lies where the incident took place.